oliwierptak/Everon1/README.md

 If you need specific constructor injection you can extend default Factory class.

 One line, on demand, lazy loaded dependency injection.
 No annotations, yaml or xml files to configure.
-In fact, there isn't any configuration file needed, at all.
+In fact, there isn't any configuration file needed at all.
 Instead, Everon applications use [root composition pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) to create whole object graphs in one place.
 See [index.php](https://github.com/oliwierptak/Everon/blob/master/Web/index.php) for implementation details.